• Skip to main content

 When possible it is convenient to get storage bags that you can pump directly into from your breast pump.
 This will save time as you won’t have to transfer the milk from the bottle into a storage container.

 A good storage bag will freeze flat and take up less freezer space.
-So what are the best breast milk storage bag to use?
+So what is the best breast milk storage bag to use?
 Here are some of our favorite milk storage bags.

 Best Milk Storage Bags